Agungvpzz/Telco-Churn-Analysis/README.md

 - **Tenure**:
     - Customers with longer tenure are less likely to churn.
 This is evidenced by the higher tenure values for non-churned customers and a significant Mann-Whitney U test result.
     - **tenure length correlates with churn status, but the nature of tenure (stopping at the point of churn) biases non-churned customers toward higher values.
-    - I acknowledge that techniques like survival analysis are well-suited for handling time-dependent variables such as tenure in churn analysis, as they account for censoring.
+    - However, for this analysis, I used traditional statistical methods, such as CLES, to quickly compare the distributions of churned and non-churned customers-
 - **MonthlyCharges**: Higher monthly charges are associated with a higher likelihood of churn.
 This is seen from the higher monthly charges for churned customers and a significant Mann-Whitney U test result.
 - **TotalCharges**: Higher total charges are linked with non-churned customers, suggesting that customers who stay longer and hence pay more over time are less likely to churn.